yoshuawuyts/simple-store/README.md

 [![build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

 Simple event emitting data store.
-Acts as the little brother to [dad][dad].
 It lends itself well to store single-instance variables such as the current url being viewed or configuration of the page.

 ## Installation
 ```bash